m-truong/m-truong/README.md

 In August of 2019, I was introduced to coding through my brother, and I began my journey into programming with online free resources like KhanAcademy, Codecademy, and freeCodeCamp.
 I was naturally drawn to programming because I am mathematically oriented and love problem-solving.
 One of my favorite hobbies is playing video games, so needless to say, the gamer in me loved the process of leveling up my coding skills, experimenting, and the creative thought process.

 Having graduated from my software immersive bootcamp, my passion for programming and experiences in education have fostered in me a desire to work at the intersection of education and technology.
-I'm currently applying the skills I gained to continue to build projects and search for career opportunities.
+I'm currently applying the skills I gained to continue to build projects and search for career opportunities in edtech.

 In my free time, I play tennis 🎾, run outdoors 🏃🏻‍♂️, and play competitive video games 🕹!
+Please get in touch with any job opportunities!

 ---